matrix-org/matrix-appservice-discord/CONTRIBUTING.md

 * You will need to [setup the bridge](https://github.com/Half-Shot/matrix-appservice-discord/tree/develop#setup-the-bridge) similarly to how we describe, but you should setup a homeserver locally on your development machine.
 We would recommend [Synapse](https://github.com/matrix-org/synapse).
+* We recommend using `yarn` for dependency management (v1 / Classic for the time being).
+  For details, view the full setup instructions in the [README](README.md#set-up-the-bridge).

 ## Testing